thinkpace/navidrome/README.md

 There are some drawbacks in this scenario which I would like to point out:

 * In this scenario, Navidrome is running on HTTP without any transport layer encryption.
 Run this only in secure environments.
 * docker-compose.yml is referencing to the latest images available in Docker Registry.
-In a commercial environment, this is often seen as an anti pattern because it could lead to unintended updates and broken systems.
+In a enterprise environment, this is often seen as an anti pattern because it could lead to unintended updates and broken systems.
 However, in my specific scenario, I want to refer to the latest available image.
 If something fails unintended, I need to fix it.

 # Requirements